Profit (Edexcel A Level Business): Revision Note

 A profitable business is likely to fail if it does not have sufficient cash

-Cash-poor businesses will struggle to pay suppliers
+Cash-poor businesses will struggle to pay their suppliers

-E.g. Lifestyle retailer Joules announced plans to liquidate in December 2022 as a result of cash flow difficulties despite making a profit of £2.6 million during the previous year
+E.g. lifestyle retailer Joules announced plans to liquidate in December 2022 as a result of cash flow difficulties despite making a profit of £2.6 million during the previous year

 Did this page help you?